larsch/ocra/README.md

 ## CREDITS:

+Lars Christensen and contributors for the OCRA project which this is forked from.

+Kevin Walzer of codebykevin, Maxim Samsonov for ocra2, John Mair for codesigining support (to be merged)

 Thanks for Igor Pavlov for the LZMA compressor and decompressor.
 The source code used was place into Public Domain by Igor Pavlov.